Swhag/Soc-Analyst-Portfolio/5 - Greenholt Phishing Analysis/README.md

 <img src="images/attachment_filetype.png" width="700">

-- The email used a fake wire transfer to pressure the recipient into opening the attachment quickly.
+- The email used a fake wire transfer to create a sense of urgency and pressure the recipient to open the attachment

 ---

 ## Conclusion
 This was confirmed to be a phishing email attempting to deliver malware.
-The sender behavior, infrastructure mismatch, and deceptive attachment format all point to malicious intent.
+The sender behavior, infrastructure mismatch and deceptive attachment format all point to malicious intent.

 ---